KNDS, Rheinmetall, Thales Unite for Future Battle Tank

 Addressing Evolving Threats

-Modern battlefields require better survival for armoured vehicles.
+Modern battlefields require better survival for armored vehicles.
 Insights from the Ukraine situation show that drones are emerging as effective threats to tanks.
 In response, Rheinmetall and KNDS have presented advanced tank ideas:

 - The Rheinmetall KF51 boasts an unmanned turret.